lumen-oss/lumen-oss.github.io/docs/tutorial/08-publishing.md

 LUX_API_KEY=your-api-key lx upload
 ```

-`lux` will now package your project and upload it to luarocks!
+Lux will now package your project and upload it to luarocks!
 Feel free to check out the [luarocks.org](https://luarocks.org) website to see your project listed in the "Recent Modules" section.